-Prior to founding Calyx Law in 2016, Graham gained over a decade of experience obtaining and defending some of the country's most valuable patents, representing numerous companies in the agricultural, chemical, pharmaceutical, biotech, and technology industries.
+Prior to founding Calyx Law in 2016, Graham gained over a decade of experience obtaining, asserting, and defending some of the country's most valuable patents, representing numerous companies in the agricultural, chemical, pharmaceutical, biotech, and technology industries.

 Graham has worked on litigation teams challenging high-profile patents in court, including Monsanto's patents on GMO crops, Apple's on touchscreen devices, Microsoft's on FAT file systems, and Amgen's on recombinant EPO.

-Graham also worked on several landmark patent cases both at trial and on appeal, including Ariad Pharmaceuticals v.
-Eli Lilly & Co. (involving the written description requirement for biotechnology patents, and with 26 amici briefs before the en banc panel); Alice v.
+Graham also worked on several landmark patent cases both at trial and on appeal, including ARIAD Pharmaceuticals v.
+Eli Lilly & Co. (involving the written description requirement for biotechnology patents, with 26 amicus briefs before the en banc panel); Alice v.
 CLS Bank (patent eligibility of computer-implemented business methods); and Wyeth v.
 Dudas (successfully challenging the USPTO's calculation of patent term adjustment, and resulting in significant extensions of patent life, especially for biotech and pharma patent holders).

 An Oakland, California native, and a longtime advocate of cannabis reform, Graham was involved in the campaign for Proposition 215 in 1996, and has experience in cultivation starting from 1997.